 Current Account for a Freelancer: Everything you need to know and useful tips

 A traditional 9-to-5 office job can offer employees many benefits, among which a sense of stability, clear career trajectory, and community.
 Yet, more and more people hand in their “I quit” letter, sacrificing the perks of a steady office routine to work independently.
 According to Upwork’s 2021 Freelance Forward survey, the freelance workforce in the U.S. alone has grown by 3.7 million workers since 2018.
 Unplugging from a traditional career has become particularly attractive in the context of the Great Resignation, where people no longer seem to tolerate the daily commute, stress, and burnout that come with office work, and choose flexibility and a healthy work-life balance instead.
+If you are thinking about it, read our article on registering as a freelancer.

 But the grass is always greener on the other side.
 While the freelance lifestyle clearly gives a greater level of autonomy and control over one’s own life, it also comes with a bunch of challenges like unpredictable workloads, time management complications, and financial headaches.
 You technically become your own boss, which increases responsibility, expectations, and makes your to-do list significantly larger.
 One of the first obstacles many green freelancers face is opening a freelancer current account.